howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 # Feedforward Conversations

-## Conversation 1 (Date: xx/xx/2024)
+## Conversation 1 (Date: 29/05/2024)

-Lecturer:
+Lecturer: Tijn Veraghtert

 Questions for this conversation:

-- Question 1: V
+- Question 1: What technique should I choose to shape a part of my maker part?
+- Question 2: What is  the capacity of the laser cutter in terms of thickness of the wood that can be processed?

 This is the feedback on my questions.